rostock/CityJSONEditor/Readme.md

 2. Now, still in `Object Mode`, you can assign values for LOD (`set LOD`), ObjectType (`set Construction`) and GeometryType (`set Type`).
 Use the context menus options to do so respectively.

 3. After you have assigned the `CJEOconstruction` attribute, which declares the Object as a Bridge, Building etc., you can switch into `Edit Mode` to assign SurfaceTypes to your geometry.
 This is done by selecting a face, right-click to open the context menu and selecting the desired SurfaceType.
-This action will create materials of the corresponding name which have attributes that will be used in the export to CityJSON.
+If the polygons do not yet have a material you first need to create them by using the `calculateSemantics` function.
+It will calculate the most probable semantic type based on the face normals.

 4. If you wish to add `Textures` you can do so by altering existing materials.